AbedSoleymani/Computer-Vision/12_UNet/2D/README.md

 The image segmentation task is a good example of imbalance classes classification problem.
 The number of background pixels is usually significantly larger than the number of object pixels.
 Therefore, weighted binary cross-entropy or focal loss are good choices for the object segmentation loss function.

+In scenarios involving the segmentation of multiple classes of objects, categorical cross-entropy loss is a commonly used metric.
+To address imbalancies within the dataset, weighted categorical cross-entropy loss can be employed.
+This approach helps the model give appropriate emphasis to underrepresented classes (objects with small masks) during training, to improve the overall performance on diverse datasets.

 2. **Dice Loss (F1 Score Loss):**
    This is a widely-used loss to calculate the similarity between images (i.e., measuring the overlap between predicted and target segmentation masks) and is similar to the Intersection-over-Union heuristic which will be explained in the next item.
    A common criticism is the nature of its resulting search space, which is non-convex, several modifications have been made to make the Dice Loss more tractable for solving using methods such as L-BFGS and Stochastic Gradient Descent.